apache/spark/docs/programming-guide.md

 make the objects much more space-efficient, but still reasonably fast to access.

 * Don't spill to disk unless the functions that computed your datasets are expensive, or they filter a large amount of the data.
-Otherwise, recomputing a partition is about as fast as reading it from disk.
+Otherwise, recomputing a partition may be as fast as reading it from disk.

 * Use the replicated storage levels if you want fast fault recovery (e.g. if using Spark to serve